Q.1 Should my child be given Flu vaccine?

 Q.4 Should I go for DTwP or DTaP?

 A. Answer to all such queries can be summarized in one sentence, "One should follow the standard guidelines of the country where the child usually stays".
 In India, the guidelines are formulated and regularly updated by Indian Academy of Pediatrics (IAP).
 Diversions from the standard recommendations can be made in some exceptional cases, not a routine.
-For example, currently IAP does not recommend Flu vaccine routinely in India.
+For example, currently IAP does not recommend Flu vaccine routinely in children above 5 years of age in India.
 It is recommended only in high risk children (Even the term "high risk children" is well defined).
 Similarly, if some hospital/ clinic in India is recommending Pneumococcal vaccine at 18, 22 and 26 weeks or DTP vaccine at 2, 4, 6 months (rather than standard recommendation of 6, 10 and 14 weeks), it is unfortunate.

 Q.5 My child has hurt himself.
 Does he need "tetanus injection"?

 A. Tetanus toxoid is one of the components of routine vaccination that is given at 6, 10, 14 weeks (DTP vaccine), 16-18 months (DTwP/ DTaP), 5 years (DTwP/ DTaP), 10 years (TdaP) of age.
 If the child has received these vaccines as per his/ her age, he/ she does not need a tetanus toxoid ("tetanus injection" or "tetanus shot") after injury.
 The child also would not need human Tetanus immunoglobulin (TIG) injection.